-We rear insects, run the software that runs the farms, and publish what we learn, on the way to smaller farms.
+We rear insects, build software that helps operators keep better records, and publish what we learn on the way to smaller farms.

 Entolab started in 2021 as a research lab with too many trays and not enough published answers.
 We are still that lab.
 We just ship software now.